gdgbaroda/gdgbaroda.github.io/_posts/2018-07-19-fake-news-article.md

 **3. Google and Youtube**

-Google has invested $ 300 million and youtube has invested $ 2.5 Cr. to fight fake news.
-Google News Initiative and Breaking News Section on youtube are the result of the same.
+Google has invested $ 300 million and YouTube has invested $ 460 thousand to fight fake news.
+Google News Initiative and Breaking News Section on YouTube are the result of the same.
 Youtube has been working out to display news only from authoratative sources and display a warning in case it is not sure that the contents of video might change.

 #### DUTIES OF THE INDIVIDUALS ####